-Bitcoin Is The Greatest Scam In History Says Ex-PayPal CEO Bill Harris: A ‘Colossal Pump-And-Dump Scheme’
+Bitcoin Is The Greatest Scam In History, A ‘Colossal Pump-And-Dump’ Scheme, Says Ex-PayPal CEO Bill Harris

-Bitcoin is the greatest scam in history, and is nothing more than a “colossal pump-and-dump scheme.”
-That’s what Bill Harris, the founding CEO of PayPal and former CEO of Intuit, wrote in a blistering take-down of the world’s largest cryptocurrency by market cap.
+Bitcoin is the greatest scam in history and is nothing more than a “colossal pump-and-dump scheme.”
+That’s what Bill Harris, the founding CEO of PayPal and former CEO of Intuit, wrote in a blistering takedown of the world’s largest cryptocurrency by market cap.

 “Bitcoin is a scam,” Harris wrote at Recode.
 “It’s a colossal pump-and-dump scheme, the likes of which the world has never seen.
-In a pump-and-dump game, promoters “pump” up the price of a security creating a speculative frenzy, then “dump” some of their holdings at artificially high prices.
+In a pump-and-dump game, promoters ‘pump’ up the price of a security creating a speculative frenzy, then ‘dump’ some of their holdings at artificially high prices.
 And some cryptocurrencies are pure frauds.”

 Harris said bitcoin buyers are “losers” who are getting caught up in “the spiral of greed” and are deliberately ignoring the truth, which is that “a bitcoin has no value at all.”

-Harris continued: “The result is a massive transfer of wealth from ordinary families to internet promoters…Promoters claim cryptocurrency is valuable as (1) a means of payment, (2) a store of value and/or (3) a thing in itself.
-None of these claims are true.”
+“The result is a massive transfer of wealth from ordinary families to internet promoters…Promoters claim cryptocurrency is valuable as (1) a means of payment, (2) a store of value and/or (3) a thing in itself.
+None of these claims are true,” Harris continued.

 In his analysis, Bill Harris said bitcoin bulls who keep propping it up as a “store of value” refuse to acknowledge that bitcoin can never be a reliable store of value because of its extreme price volatility.